theme-ontology/theming/README.md

 ## What is The Ontology?

-The ontology is a hierarhical ordering of a large number of themes such that:
+The ontology is a hierarchical ordering of a large number of themes such that:
 Theme A is "a parent" of theme B if whenever B is topical in a story, then A is also topical in that story.
 Thus if theme B is found in a story, theme A is there implicitly.
 Theme A is not explicitly added but many statistical analyses infer it from the presence of B to come up with interesting results.